percona/percona-monitoring-plugins/docs/cacti/memcached-templates.rst

 Installation
 ============

-Once the :ref:`cacti_ssh_setup` is working, you need to test the memcached function.
+Once the SSH connection is working, you need to test the memcached function.
 You may need to change some of the example values below, such as the cacti username and the hostname you're connecting to::